 This is another crucial factor to consider while buying a laptop.
-A strong battery should be key while buying a new laptop.
+A strong battery should be key when buying a new laptop.
 You will occasionally be away from power sources especially if you’re to be moving with the laptop.
-This applies to students, business people who carry Laptop every day from home to work.
-A battery which can last for at least 4 hours is great as you can finish work without worrying about the power supply.
+This applies to students, and business people who carry laptops every day from home to work.
+A battery that can last for at least 4 hours is great as you can finish work without worrying about the power supply.

 Operating system and Price

-So having looked at everything you need on your laptop, its time to look the operating system that you can work with.
-The most distinct operating systems that you’re going choose from are Windows OS and MAC OS.
+So having looked at everything you need on your laptop, it’s time to look at the operating system that you can work with.
+The most distinct operating systems that you’re going to choose from are Windows OS and MAC OS.

 Don’t mind about Linux at this as you can choose to install it at any time and on any kind of laptop.
 MAC OS is manufactured by Apple and only runs on Apple machines, so if you’re that person with Apple everything, MAC is for you.
 The rest of the computers can run all operating systems apart from the MAC Operating System.
 Something to note is the price, Apple laptops are a bit more expensive than the rest.

 A warranty is a written document from the manufacturer or seller to a buyer to guarantee laptop repair or replacement for a specified period of time.
-Most of the genuine sellers provide this service and I recommend buying a laptop which has at least a 1 month warranty.
+Most of the genuine sellers provide this service and I recommend buying a laptop that has at least a 1year warranty.
 In this case, you won’t be stressed in case of any hardware failure.

 You should, however, be very careful while handling a laptop that has a warranty, a very small mistake like opening the laptop cover can void the warranty and make it useless therefore make sure you read and understand the terms and conditions for the warranty.